iiot-4/Smart-Factory-Quality-Monitoring-System/README.md

 # Software – AWS Cloud

-## Local Device
+## Local machine

 1. Program File:
-   - Create a local script named SendData.py to send data to AWS Cloud's IoT SiteWise.
+   - Create a SendData.py on local to send data to AWS Cloud's IoT SiteWise.

 2. Install Necessary Packages:
    - Ensure you have installed AWS SDK for Python (boto3) and other required Python packages like pandas.
    - Installation command: `pip install boto3`

 3. Configure AWS IAM Credentials:
-   - In the SendData.py script, enter the Access_key and Secret_key provided by AWS Cloud to establish a secure connection with AWS.
+   - In the SendData.py, enter the Access_key and Secret_key provided by AWS Cloud to establish a secure connection with AWS.

 4. Sending Data:
-   - In the SendData.py script, set the data format to be sent to IoT SiteWise, such as measurements (e.g., weight).
+   - In the SendData.py, set the data format to be sent to IoT SiteWise, such as measurements (e.g., weight).
-   - The script will send data to AWS at specified intervals.
+   - The SendData.py will send data to AWS at specified intervals.

 ## AWS Cloud